maximveselov/Libft/README.md

-## Libft
+# Libft
-# My rework of basic libc functions.
+My rework of basic libc functions.
-# Functions have been rewritten using only write, malloc and free.
+Functions have been rewritten using only write, malloc and free.
-#
+Compiles with gcc -Wall -Wextra -Werror
-# Compiles with gcc -Wall -Wextra -Werror
+Use "make bonus" to add functions that manipulate linked lists.

-##
+Generates libft.a file, compile as gcc main.c libft.a
-## Use "make bonus" to add functions that manipulate linked lists.
+using libft.h as header
 ##
 ###  t_list = takes (void*) into a linked list
 ##